albertjanw/eponadocs/EponaMC_spfx/EponaMC_installation.md

 ## Configuration
 Configration can be done both by changing or adding listitems in the DMS Configuraion list manually, as well by installing in MCAdmin app.

-See for instructions the EponaMC_configuration page from [../readme.md](https://github.com/albertjanw/eponadocs).
+See for instructions the EponaMC_configuration page from [Documentation for Epona products](../readme.md).